Ozark National Scenic Riverways Camping

 Ozark National Scenic Riverways

 Ozark National Scenic Riverways is the first national park area to protect a river system.
-The Current and Jacks Fork rivers are two of the finest floating rivers you'll find anywhere.
-Spring-fed, cold and clear they are a delight to canoe, swim, boat or fish.
-Besides these two famous rivers, the park is home to hundreds of freshwater springs, caves, trails and historic sites such as Alley Mill.
+The Current and Jacks Fork rivers are two of the finest floating rivers found anywhere.
+Spring-fed, cold and clear: they are a delight to canoe, swim, boat, or fish.
+Besides these two famous rivers, the park is home to hundreds of freshwater springs, caves, trails, and historic sites such as Alley Mill.

 The Ozark National Scenic Riverways is a recreational unit of the National Park Service in the Ozarks of southern Missouri in the U.S.